qixinf/DS301_project/README.md

-# DS301_project

-## Project Title:
-Investigating Multimodal Fusion for Emotion Recognition Using Deep Learning
+# DS301_project_Investigating Multimodal Fusion for Emotion Recognition Using Deep Learning

 ## Introduction:
 This project aims to develop a robust multimodal emotion recognition system by combining text (BERT) and audio (MFCC) features.